-Except as otherwise indicated in the footnotes, the following table sets forth the number of shares of our common stock beneficially owned by the selling stockholder as of August 15, 2006, based on the selling stockholder's representations regarding its ownership.
-We cannot estimate the number of shares that will be held by the selling stockholder after completion of this offering because the selling stockholder may sell all or some of its shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the selling stockholder's shares.
-For purposes of the table below, we assume that all shares owned by the selling stockholder which are offered by this prospectus will be sold.
+Except as otherwise indicated in the footnotes, the following table sets forth the number of shares of our common stock beneficially owned by the selling stockholders as of November 1, 2006, based on the selling stockholders' representations regarding their ownership.
+We cannot estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may sell all or some of their shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the selling stockholders' shares.
+For purposes of the table below, we assume that all shares owned by the selling stockholders which are offered by this prospectus will be sold.

-Except as indicated in this section, we are not aware of any material relationship between us and the selling stockholder within the past three years other than as a result of the selling stockholder' beneficial ownership of our common stock.
+Except as indicated in this section, we are not aware of any material relationship between us and the selling stockholders within the past three years other than as a result of the selling stockholders' beneficial ownership of our common stock.